microlib-org/llm_microlibs/README.md

 Every part is just a standard PyTorch `nn.Module`.

-A similar time per token currently cannot be achieved with libraries such as `accelerate` or PyTorch distributed, because they only preallocate once on the GPU and do not reload future layers while current layer is idle.

 ### Example: multiple, possibly heterogeneous GPUs

 For example, if you have multiple old GPUs with less memory, you can run different parts of the LLM on each of them and